mliszcz/msc-thesis/thesis/chapters/01-introduction.md

   e.g a current of a power supply;
 * *commands* - a set of actions that device can perform, e.g. a reset action;
-* *properties* - a set of parameters not reflected in the hardware, but essential to the device server's implementation;
+* *properties* - a set of parameters not reflected in the hardware, but essential to the device server's implementation.

 Device servers are distributed by vendors with the hardware or they are created by the community.
 The internal implementation, especially how the device server